ElectNewt/EjemploRop/README.md

 ## Issues and contributing

-Please do not heasitate in adding some issue or contribute in the code.
+Please do not hesitate in adding some issue or contribute in the code.